umairadeeb/nodejs-helloworld/README.md

 **Password**: admin

+### Install JRE to run Jenkins agent.
+To run Jenkins agent on your system, you need JRE.
+Install JRE from here: https://www.oracle.com/java/technologies/javase-jre8-downloads.html

 ### 3. Start Jenkins Agent
 After logging into Jenkins, go to below url and run the `agent.jar` on your system to connect your host to Jenkins server.